glpittet/salazar-gang.github.io/index.md

 - **Academic degree**
 - **Nationality**

-These informations about speakers where provided to us by our teaching assitants who extracted them from the [Wikidata knowledge base](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+Expect for the age that was calculated by substracting the birth date to the quote date, these informations about speakers where provided to us by our teaching assitants who extracted them from the [Wikidata knowledge base](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 We first simply plotted the top 10 quotes' occurencies covering the climate change topic based on the characteristics of their corresponding speaker.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/speaker_characteristics.html"></iframe>